jinjagit/WebGL-Fundamentals/README.md

 ## running the examples

-I'm running on Linux, so all instructions are for that context.

 To run each example:
 * Open a  terminal in `WebGL-Fundamentals` directory
 * `$ cd <chosen directory within WebGL-Fundamentals directory>`